molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 4. **Wash, dry, and iron.
 (Self explanatory).**

-### Terminology, Ingredients and Safety
+### 2. Terminology, Ingredients and Safety

-WOF: Weight of Fiber.
+- WOF: Weight of Fiber.
 THe weight of the dry fiber, used to calculate how much dye/mordant should be used. [source: Maiwa](http://maiwahandprints.blogspot.com/2010/11/natural-dyes-weight-of-fibre.html)

-Always wear gloves when handling dye-stuff including mordanted fiber.
+- Always wear gloves when handling dye-stuff including mordanted fiber.

-Use separate tools for dyeing.
+- Use separate tools for dyeing.
 Do NOT re-use the same pot you use for cooking.
 I bought a big one at Marshall's at an 80% discount.

-Alum and cream of tartar can be disposed of down the sink safely. [[18]]
+- Alum and cream of tartar can be disposed of down the sink safely. [[18]]
+- Don't put the fabric into hot water as it can "shock" it.
+Put it into cold water instead, and let them heat up together.
+This is especially true for wool.

-Overheating will cause colors to fade and be ruined.
+- Overheating will cause colors to fade and be ruined.
 Exact recommended heat levels unclear, and I don't have a thermometer anyway.
 I'll just stay below a boil for safety [[28]].

-Iron can contaminate a pot even through different dye-baths, so probably best to keep it in its own special dyebath [[28]].
+- Iron can contaminate a pot even through different dye-baths, so probably best to keep it in its own special dyebath [[28]].

-To raise pH (make more alkaline), you can add soda ash (can produce chemical burns so wear gloves).
-You can make your own soda ash [[30]]
+- To raise pH (make more alkaline), you can add soda ash (can produce chemical burns so wear gloves).
+You can make your own soda ash [[30]].

-# Notes
+- Heat water bath up to 80 degrees C / 180 F and then keep at that temperature for 45 minutes [[13]].

-### Scouring
+### 3. Scouring
 Scour the fabric to remove oils, chemicals, or anything that could cause a barrier between the fiber and the dye.
 For cellulose fibers (cotton, etc), synthrapol is common.
 For protein fibers (silk, wool), orvus soap paste is used. [[1, 2]]

 Orvus paste is typically 100% sodium lauryl sulfate (sheep shampoo), with no surfectants or other ingredients [[3]].
 Other detergents like common dish soaps contain sodium lauryl sulfate, but they also have silicones and other ingredients, which can coat fibers and prevent dye from adhering.

 I tried a few test stripes using clarifying shampoo, since it is meant to not deposit anything into my hair (protein fiber), so I thought it would be suitable for not depositing into the fabric as well.
 There was no difference between the test strips that had were scoured and those that weren't, so I stopped doing this.

-### Mordant
+### 4. Mordant

 Soak the fabric in appropriate solution of mordant at least overnight.
 No need to rinse.
+There are many different ways to mordant a fabric.
+Below are some options I researched.

-#### Alum – <b>Potassium aluminum sulfate</b>
+#### 4.1 Alum – <b>Potassium aluminum sulfate</b>
 The mordant most frequently used by dyers for protein (animal) and cellulose (plant) fibres and fabrics.
 It improves light and washfastness of all natural dyes and keeps colours clear.
 It is inexpensive and safe to use.
 Alum is refined from bauxite, the raw state of aluminum ore, and is free from the impurities (such as iron) some other alums can contain [[4]].

-<b>Use at 12-20% WOF.</b> Mordant once with alum at 15% WOF and then again with a fresh mordant bath of alum at 15% WOF.
+Use at 12-20% WOF.
+Mordant once with alum at 15% WOF and then again with a fresh mordant bath of alum at 15% WOF.
 A tannin/alum/alum mordant achieves slightly richer colours [[4]].

 Cream of tartar also increases the uptake of alum into the fabric, and "brightens" the colors [[11]].

-#### Iron
+#### 4.2 Iron
 Add iron to two parts water, one part vinegar in a jar [[10]].
 It's ready when it becomes the color of light tea.
 This "saddens" dyes, and can bring out darks better.
 It can make protein fibers stiff or brittle [[17]].
 Some people do an iron dip in combination w/ caustic soda (very high pH, or very basic).
 I'm not sure why half the people use acid and half use basics.
 Notjustnat doesn't share her process, but gets great results from eucalyptus and rusty tin cans [[21]].

-#### Copper
+#### 4.3 Copper
 Copper wire in one part water, one part vinegar.
 Ready to use when blue [[10]].
 Details on safe copper mordants.
 Often used w/ blues or browns, tin is preferred for red for some reason.
 Copper in vinegar can be toxic.
 Instructions say to "safely dispose of" but I don't know what that means [[34]].

-#### Mordant Process
+#### 4.4 Mordant Process
 Use enough water that the fabric can move freely.
 Approx. 3 litres (6 pints) of water to 100 gr of fabric [[11]].
 Slowly bring to a boil, and simmer for ~45 minutes.